By Chanté Eliaszadeh | Updated June 2026

 Challenges:

-- Higher ongoing costs (10-60 basis points annually on assets under custody)
+- Ongoing custody fees, charged in basis points on assets under custody

 When Third-Party Custody Required: